 Three Types of Scalping

-Scalping is one of the most popular strategies but not all traders match this strategy.
-You must understand the exact meaning of scalping and the risks, the main terms of scalping and timeframe used.
+Scalping is one of the most popular trading strategies.
+But not all traders fit this strategy.
+You must understand the exact meaning of scalping and the risks.
+In addition, you must understand the main terms of scalping and the time period used.
 We have discussed in the previous 2 articles.

-In this article, we will discuss three types of scalping known by many traders.
-That is the first type of scalping called “market making,” where a scalper tries to become a market maker by utilizing spreads and entering bid and ask prices for certain shares simultaneously.
-However, this strategy only works on most stocks that move with large volume trades without changing the starting price.
+In this article, we will discuss three types of scalping that are known by many forex traders.
+That is the first type of scalping called “market-making,”.
+That is where a broker tries to become a market maker by utilizing spreads.
+And enter deals and ask prices for certain shares simultaneously.
+However, this strategy only works for most stocks that move by trading large volumes without changing the initial price.

-The other two styles are based on a more traditional approach and require rapidly changing price movements.
-Both styles also require good strategy and analysis methods.
+The other two styles are based on a more traditional approach.
+And it requires rapidly changing price movements.
+Both of these styles also require good analytical strategies and methods.

-The second type of scalping is done by purchasing a large number of stocks sold in order to profit on very small price movements.
-This type of scalper will go into the position of buying several thousand shares and wait for a small movement, which is usually measured in cents.
-Such an approach requires a highly liquid stock to allow traders to enter and exit positions from 3000 to 10,000 shares easily.
+The second type of scalping is done by buying a large number of shares.
+Buy shares for sale to benefit from very small price movements.
+This type of broker will enter the position of buying several thousand shares.
+Then wait for small movements, which are usually measured in cents.
+Such an approach requires highly liquid stocks.
+Needed to allow traders to enter and exit from 3,000 to 10,000 shares easily.

-If we analogy with forex, traders usually use a small lot but have many positions with the same direction.
-When there is a small positive movement (can be in the cent) then the trader liquidates the position and get a profit.
+If we analogy with forex, traders usually use small lots with many positions in the same direction.
+When there is a small positive movement (it can be incented) then the trader liquidates the position and gets a profit.

 The third type of scalping is the closest to traditional trading methods.
-Scalper inserts (positions) a number of shares in the setup or signal of the system, and immediately closes the position after the first exit signal generated close to a 1: 1 RRR ratio.
+Scalper inserts (positions) a number of shares in the system settings or signals.
+Then the trader immediately closes the position after the first exit signal produces close to the RRR ratio of 1: 1.

-The analogy with the forex market is that the scalper does open positions in a number of pairs simultaneously and setup a 1: 1 RRR.
-But if there is an exit signal appears first, then the scalper must Close All Position.
+The analogy with the forex market is that brokers do open positions in a number of currency pairs.
+Performed simultaneously and set RRR 1: 1.
+But if an exit signal appears first, then brokers must close all positions.

-Well, if you want to be a scalper then you can identify what kind of scalper you like.
+Well, if you want to be a broker, you can identify the broker of what type you like.